WHAT IS WRONG WITH THE GOVERNMENT SCHOOL SYSTEM?

 3. High dropout rates in some areas, up to 20-30% or more.
 In other words, too many children are very unhappy in school and just decide to leave, regardless of the laws.

 A critical problem in education is its structure.
 The government school system is an economic monopoly.
 This is the least flexible and most difficult type of system to change!

 A monopoly in business terms means there is no meaningful competition.
 This means there is little real incentive to change or modernize.

-Voucher programs and charter schools in a few states are helping to change this, but government schools still receive many perks, tax breaks and other advantages that are not given to charter schools, voucher programs and similar attempts to break the government school monopoly.
+Voucher programs and charter schools in some American states are helping to change this, but government schools still receive many perks, tax breaks and other advantages that are not given to charter schools, voucher programs and similar attempts to break the government school monopoly.

 A government monopoly is the worst kind of monopoly imaginable.
 Unlike private monopolies such as the former telephone industry monopoly and others, the school monopoly is paid for by everyone without a choice.
 Money for it comes from your taxes.
 If you donŐt pay, you are jailed or can lose your home.
 This makes this monopoly even harder to break.

 A unionized monopoly is even worse.
 Unions support:

 A. Tenure.
 Once a teacher has taught for a few years without being fired, the teacher cannot be fired except for horrible crimes, even if they are not good teachers.
 The ones who are hurt by this rule are the children, and they are the ones that are supposed to be the beneficiaries, not the ones hurt.

 B. Generous pensions and other benefits.
 Teachers, we often hear, make little money.
 It is true they do not make as much as some jobs.
 However, they work only 9-10 months a year and have excellent health care, and retirement benefits.
 Some earn every penny them make, and deserve more.
 However, many do not deserve to earn more, yet the unions are always pressing for more benefits, whether or not the teacherŐs performance is up to any standards.